Raline Shah

-Raline Rahmat Shah (born March 4, 1985) is an Indonesian actress, philanthropist, public figure, and entrepreneur.
+Raline Rahmat Shah (born March 4, 1985) is an Indonesian actress, philanthropist, public figure, opera singer and entrepreneur.
 She entered mainstream Indonesian entertainment scene with her appearance as one of the contestants of Puteri Indonesia 2008 representing North Sumatra, winning the title Putri Favorit Indonesia (Miss Favorite of Indonesia) by popular vote.
 Her career in the Indonesian film scene started with her portrayal as Riani in the Indonesian blockbuster movie, 5 cm.
 She became well known in Malaysia for her appearance in the 2018 Malaysian action film Polis Evo 2 (known as Police Evo in Indonesia).

-Raline garnered critical acclaim for her role in Surga yang Tak Dirindukan, including “Best Supporting Actress” at the 2015 Bandung Film Festival and the 2016 Indonesian Box Office Movie Awards, along with nomination at 2015 Indonesian Film Festival.
+Raline garnered critical acclaim for her role in Surga yang Tak Dirindukan, including Best Supporting Actress at the 2015 Bandung Film Festival and the 2016 Indonesian Box Office Movie Awards, along with nomination at 2015 Indonesian Film Festival.
 She also received nominations at 2014 Bandung Film Festival for her role in 99 Cahaya di Langit Eropa and at 2018 Indonesian Box Office Movie Awards for her role in Surga yang Tak Dirindukan 2.

 Raline is famous for her philanthropic contribution.
 Together with Valencia Mieke Randa and Vivy Tolgay, she co-founded Rumah Harapan Indonesia, an organization which helps house and lodge children requiring treatments for cancer and other serious health conditions.
-Raline also collaborated with 3 Little Angels to launch the “Love ReSolution” campaign which seeks to raise funds for critically ill children in need of treatment.
+Raline also collaborated with 3 Little Angels to launch the Love ReSolution campaign which seeks to raise funds for critically ill children in need of treatment.

 Raline has an interest in mountain climbing, having conquered several peaks such as Mount Rinjani in Lombok, Indonesia and Mount Kilimanjaro in Tanzania.
 Raline has also ventured into the food and beverages business.
 In 2019, she co-founded KISAKU, a coffee shop based in Jakarta.